 Presidential Hopeful Nikki Haley Unintentionally Revives 'States' Rights To What?'
-Meme With Answer To Civil War Question
+Meme With Civil War Question Answer

 It's rare to see a famous meme play out almost word for word in real life, yet that basically happened last night when Republican presidential hopeful Nikki Haley attracted criticism for a hedging answer about the origins of the American Civil War without mentioning "slavery."